cloudfoundry/stratos/changelog.d/0006-service-create-no-refetch.md

   behind a `CF-UnableToPerform`.
 Two related delete and unbind links and the failed-row highlight on the detach page had the same missing colours.
+- The failure banner stripped the markup Cloud Foundry embeds when it quotes a broker's raw response, so a router timeout reads as a sentence rather than an HTML page.
+Expanding a service key whose creation failed said "Failed to load credentials: unknown error"; it now says the key has no credentials and does not offer to copy them, and other credential load failures name the HTTP status instead of "unknown error".